Business hotel suite with desk and city view

 IHG One Rewards70 nights (Diamond)Regent, Six Senses, InterContinental access

-Accor Live Limitless60 nights (Diamond)European portfolio depth
+Accor Live Limitless26,000 status points, spend only (Diamond)European portfolio depth

 Hyatt Privé / Marriott StarsVirtuoso advisor only$100 credit + upgrade + breakfast at no extra cost